Benefits of Teaching at a Yoga Studio

 1. You focus on being a yoga teacher, not a business owner.

-2. You get better at teaching yoga.
+2. You get better at reading yoga students

 3. You build your yoga community.